kumudasrip/mini-bank-application/README.md

 # mini-bank-application
-This mini bank application allows you to deposit, withdraw, see your balance amount etc.\n Enter you name to start and enjoy your banking :)
+This mini bank application allows you to deposit, withdraw, see your balance amount etc.

+Enter you name to start and enjoy your banking :)